Prague Experience logoPrague tourist information & travel guide logo

 In the Lesser Town (Malá Strana), shops centre around Mostecké street, the Lesser Town Square (Malostranské náměstí) and Nerudova street (which leads up to Prague Castle).
 This area has a pleasant, relaxed feel, where boutique stores sell glass, ceramics, paintings and other handicrafts, interspersed with cafés and restaurants.

-All shops in Prague are open Monday to Saturday.
+Shops in Prague are open Monday to Saturday, most open on Sunday too.

 Banks in Prague are open Monday to Friday, 09:00 to 17:00.

-Currency exchange offices are open a variety of hours, 7 days a week.
+Currency exchange offices in Prague are open 7 days a week.

-Prague shopping areas have a good mix of international stores and local shops
+Prague shopping areas offer a mix of international stores and local shops